3sarojbhattarai/3sarojbhattarai/README.md

-### Hi there, I am Saroj Bhattarai and currently working as a Backend Engineer at Resimator Oy.
+### Hi there,
+I am Saroj Bhattarai and currently working as a Senior Software Engineer at [Logpoint](https://www.logpoint.com/en/).
-- 🔭 I’m currently working on Python /Flask / Postgres / AWS Services.
-- 🌱 I’m currently learning Javascript and React framework.

 ### All Profiles
 - [Personal site](https://www.twitter.com/3sarojbhattarai)